I flew within 1 nm of the Isreal border and their hyper-vigilant air defense system.

-An American infidel crosses over the empty wastes of the Saudi Arabian desert.
+The empty wastes of the Saudi Arabian desert.

-"Far below me a yellow haze hid the desert to the east.
+"Far below me, a yellow haze hid the desert to the east.
 Yet it was there that my fancies ranged, planning new journeys, while I wondered at this strange compulsion which drove me back to a life that was barely possible....I knew instinctively that it was the very hardness of life in the desert which drew me back there - it was the same pull which takes men back to the polar ice, to high mountains, and to the sea.
 To return to the Empty Quarter would be to answer a challenge, and to remain there for long would be to test myself to the limit....It was one of the very few places where I could satisfy an urge to go where others had not been....in those empty wastes I could find the peace that comes with solitude, and, among the Bedu, comradeship in a hostile world." - Across the Empty Quarter, Wilfred Thesiger

 Manama, Bahrain.
 At 118F, I was cooking in my nomex flight suit prior to departure.

 Visibility varies from marginal VFR to IFR during the summer due to constant dust storms.
 Temperatures were so extreme I paid to park the plane inside an air conditioned hanger owned by a local sheikh.
-I worried that the canopy would melt if the plane was left exposed outside.
+Incredibly, only two weeks ago I was shivering over the Greenland ice cap.
+Now, I worried that my cabin canopy would melt if the plane was left exposed outside.

 The columns are covered with gold leaf and inlaid with semi-precious stones and mother of pearl.

-Burj Khalifa in Dubai, UAE is the world's tallest building (828m or 2717 ft)
+Burj Khalifa in Dubai, UAE is the world's tallest building (828m or 2717 ft).